 Using online converter¶

-You can also visit our online MyriadX Blob converter at http://luxonis.com:8080/, that allows to specify different OpenVINO target versions and supports conversions from TensorFlow, Caffe, OpenVINO IR and OpenVINO Model Zoo
+You can also visit our online MyriadX Blob converter that allows specifying different OpenVINO target versions and supports conversions from TensorFlow, Caffe, OpenVINO IR and OpenVINO Model Zoo

 When converting your model to the OpenVINO format or compiling it to a